 - Find a way to avoid needing to copy the original collection

 Considering our last approach, it isn't thread-safe.
-So that if we want to resolve our problem with the first option, we may want to use CopyOnWhiteArrayList, in which all mutative operations are implemented by making a fresh copy of the underlying array.
+If we want to resolve our problem with the first option, we may want to use CopyOnWriteArrayList, in which all mutative operations are implemented by making a fresh copy of the underlying array.

 For further information, please refer to this article.

-In case we want to lock the Collection, it's possible to use a lock primitive to serialize read/write access, such as ReentrantReadWriteLock.
+If we want to lock the Collection, it's possible to use a lock primitive to serialized read/write access, such as ReentrantReadWriteLock.

-Another approach to copy elements is using the addAll method:
+Another approach to copying elements is using the addAll method:

 List<Integer> copy = new ArrayList<>(); copy.addAll(list);

-It's important to keep on mind whenever using this method that, as with the constructor, the contents of both lists will reference the same objects.
+It's important to keep in mind whenever using this method that, as with the constructor, the contents of both lists will reference the same objects.